shravankoninti/Udacity_DataAnalyst/README.md

 For this project, I have worked to understand the results of an A/B test run by an e-commerce website.
 My goal was to work through this  to help the company understand if they should implement the new page, keep the old page, or perhaps run the experiment longer to make their decision.

+## Project 4 - Data Wrangling

+The dataset that I had worked for wrangling (and analyzing and visualizing) is the tweet archive of Twitter user @dog_rates, also known as WeRateDogs.
+WeRateDogs is a Twitter account that rates people's dogs with a humorous comment about the dog.
+These ratings almost always have a denominator of 10.
+The numerators, though?
+Almost always greater than 10.
+11/10, 12/10, 13/10, etc. Why?
+Because "they're good dogs Brent."
+WeRateDogs has over 4 million followers and has received international media coverage.

+**My goal:** Wrangle WeRateDogs Twitter data to create interesting and trustworthy analyses and visualizations.
+The Twitter archive is great, but it only contains very basic tweet information.
+Additional gathering, then assessing and cleaning is required for "Wow!"-worthy analyses and visualizations.